Last Updated on

-Survival Food Storage Packages (Not Packaging)
+Survival Food Storage Packages

 If purchasing long-term food storage is part of your food prepping plan, you should understand how the packages break down.
 Even though I preach “buy the calories” food storage producer’s package their products by the serving.